The Black Swan (film): Plot

-After England and Spain make peace, notorious pirate Henry Morgan (Laird Cregar) decides to reform.
+After England and Spain make peace, notorious pirate Henry Morgan decides to reform.
 As a reward, he is made Governor of Jamaica, with a mandate to rid the Caribbean of his former comrades, by persuasion or force if necessary.
-He replaces the former governor, Lord Denby (George Zucco), but is not trusted by either the lawful residents or the pirates.
+He replaces the former governor, Lord Denby, but is not trusted by either the lawful residents or the pirates.

-Captain Jamie Waring (Tyrone Power) and his lieutenant, Tom Blue (Thomas Mitchell), reluctantly give up their "trade" out of friendship for Morgan, but others of the Pirate Brotherhood, such as Captain Billy Leech (George Sanders) and Wogan (Anthony Quinn), refuse to change.
+Captain Jamie Waring and his lieutenant, Tom Blue, reluctantly give up their "trade" out of friendship for Morgan, but others of the Pirate Brotherhood, such as Captain Billy Leech and Wogan, refuse to change.

-Meanwhile, Waring takes a liking to Denby's daughter, Lady Margaret (Maureen O'Hara), who happens to be inconveniently engaged to an English gentleman, Roger Ingram (Edward Ashley-Cooper).
+Meanwhile, Waring takes a liking to Denby's daughter, Lady Margaret (Maureen O'Hara), who happens to be inconveniently engaged to an English gentleman, Roger Ingram.
 As it turns out, her fiancé is secretly providing information about ship sailings to the unrepentant pirates.

 The Jamaican assembly is in an uproar about the rogue pirates, so Morgan sends Jamie to track down Leech, but he fails due to Ingram's treachery.
 The Jamaican assembly votes to impeach Morgan, and Ingram announces he and Margaret will sail to England to inform the King.

 Morgan orders Jamie to capture Leech in order to get the head of the Jamaican assembly to vote against him.
 Jamie prepares to follow Morgan's orders, but as he doesn't want Margaret to marry Ingram he goes by her house and despite her objections, gags her, takes her, and sails off.

 The pirate fleet with the Black Swan shows up sailing hard behind him and Jamie's ship is captured by Leech.
 Jamie pretends that he has run away to join Leech and marry Margaret.
 Margaret reluctantly goes along with the ruse.
 Morgan hears of Jamie's "betrayal" and heads off to catch them.

 Leech discovers the marriage between Margaret and Jamie is a sham and captures Jamie.
 Leech takes Jamie's ship to where the other ships are waiting and showers them with cannon fire.
-However, during the fight, Jamie escapes and manages to kill Leech in a duel, as Morgan storms aboard.
+During the fight, Jamie escapes and manages to kill Leech in a duel, as Morgan storms aboard.

 Morgan is inclined to hang Jamie because he abducted Margaret, but she declares that she accompanied him of her own free will.
 By now, they have genuinely fallen in love and they kiss.
 Having been ousted from the governorship, Morgan decides to return to life as a pirate.